-Risks related to Internet Use e-Safety implications Mitigation Running unauthorised websites The publicising within or outside the School of websites purporting to have official backing without permission Yes The firewalls are configured in such a way that only authorised sites and services can be publicised from the School's network to the Internet.
+Risks related Use to Internet e-Safety implications Mitigation Running websites una The publicising within or outside the School of websites purporting to have official backing without permission The firewalls are configured in such a way that only authorised sites and services can be publicised from the School's network to the Internet.
 If unacceptable sites outside the School are reported the IT Manger will inform the Head.
+Social Networ king 1 1

-Social Networking Inappropriate or unsafe use of social media Inappropriate communications between adults and children - exposure to grooming - awareness of audience - control of permissions - sensitivity regarding personal data - regard for reputation (school and personal) Yes The School's policies and guidance on the safe use of social media are foregrounded in safeguarding training.
+Risks related to Internet Use e-Safety implications Mitigation Inappropriate or unsafe use of social media Inappropriate communications between adults and children - exposure to grooming - awareness of audience - control of permissions - sensitivity regarding personal data - regard for reputation (school and personal) Yes The School's policies and guidance on the safe use of social media are foregrounded in safeguarding training.
 Pupils are given extensive guidance through the ICT curriculum regarding the safe use of social media.
 Software is used to flag up immediately to the Network Manager any situation where a school computer is used to type or display any word on a specified trigger words list, which includes words associated with grooming, bullying, trolling and radicalisation.
 Antisocial use of social media Trolling, abusive messaging Yes See above.
 The School's Anti- bullying Policy also applies.
 Inadequate privacy settings Allowing public access to personal information through inadequate knowledge of security settings Yes See above.
 Bullying Yes See above.
 The School's Anti- bullying Policy also applies.
-Exposure to social network based attacks Social engineering, fake offers, manual sharing scams, 'like' jacking, fake plugins, fake apps Yes See above.
-Intranets and external webs sites
+Exposure to social network based attacks Intranets and external webs fake offers, manual sharing scams, 'like' jacking, fake plugins, fake apps Yes See above.

-Risks related to Internet Use e-Safety implications Mitigation Publishing of unsuitable materials The publishing on School websites and intranets of unsuitable, inflammatory or otherwise unauthorised materials The School's content management solution - Firefly - logs the creators and editors of content, who are identifiable through their network accounts.
+Risks related to Internet Use e-Safety implications Mitigation Publishing of unsuitable materials The publishing or School websites and intranets of unsuitable, inflammatory or otherwise unauthorised materials The School's content management solution - Firefly - logs the creators and editors of content, who are identifiable through their network accounts.
 The webmasters for these sites have control over permissioning.

-Bringing the School into disrepute The publishing on websites or social media outside the School of materials or comments that damage the reputation of the School Personal and Mobile Device S Dangerous or careless use of resources personal or mobile devices Use of personal or mobile devices in a manner that could cause a breach of the School's AUPs - inadvertent access to personal data or resources through lack of understanding Yes For School owned devices, safeguarding training is given as part of the device induction.
+Risks related to Internet Use implications Mitigation Bringing the School into disrepute websites or social media outside the School of materials or comments that damage the reputation of the School Personal and Mobile Devices S Dangerous or careless use of resources personal or mobile devices Use of personal or mobile devices in a manner that could cause a breach of the School's AUPs - inadvertent access to personal data or resources through lack of understanding For School owned devices, safeguarding training is given as part of the device induction.
 A Conditions for Loan form must be signed by the recipient of the device which covers safeguarding requirements.
-Theft or loss of personal devices Loss of School owned devices - loss of personal data contained thereon Yes School devices are covered by a signed agreement as to the user's responsibilities for the device.
-Digital Literacy 1 Abuses resulting from ignorance Breaches of School policies through lack of knowledge of IT systems Staff training and INSET aims to raise staff awareness of the Internet and its uses.
+Theft or loss of personal devices Loss of School owned devices - loss of personal data contained thereon School devices are covered by a signed agreement as to the user's responsibilities for the device.
+Digital Literacy Abuses resulting from ignorance Breaches of School policies through lack of knowledge of IT systems Staff training and INSET aims to raise staff awareness of the Internet and its uses.
 The ICT curriculum does the same for Pupils.
-Unsafe practices caused by lack of knowledge Lack of understanding of how Internet services such as synchronisation of cloud storage and social networks operate can result in unsafe use of the Internet Yes See above.
+Unsafe practices caused by lack of knowledge Lack of understanding of how Internet services such as synchronisation of cloud storage and social networks operate can result in unsafe use of the Internet See above.